willp240/antinullh/HOWTO.md

 First, you may want to do a grid scan of oscillation parameters, running a fit at each step.
 In these fits, the oscillation parameters are fixed at the values for that point in the scan, and everything else is floated in a Minuit fit.
 We would normally do ~500 steps for each oscillation parameter, so 250,000 individual fits.
 Now, you can try submitting 250,000 jobs at once but do so at your own (and your friendly neighbourhood sys-admin's) peril!
 Instead, we we do one job for each value of one of the oscillation parameters, so that's 500 jobs each running 500 sequential fits.
 This number of course can be tuned for efficient running on your own cluster.

 There is a script, similar to `utils/submitCondor.py` but for submitting these fixed oscillation parameter fits.
-This is in `util/submitGridJobs.py`.
+This is in `util/submitfixedoscJobs.py`.

 You can submit the jobs with:

-> python utils/submitGridJobs.py grid_fit output_dir -r /path/to/this/repo/ -e /path/to/env/file/ -f cfg/fit_config.ini -i cfg/event_config.ini  -p cfg/pdf_config.ini -s cfg/syst_config.ini -o cfg/oscgrid.ini
+> python utils/submitFixedOscJobs.py fixedosc_fit output_dir -r /path/to/this/repo/ -e /path/to/env/file/ -f cfg/fit_config.ini -i cfg/event_config.ini  -p cfg/pdf_config.ini -s cfg/syst_config.ini -o cfg/oscgrid.ini

 In your fit config, be sure to have `fake_data=1` (and `asimov=0`), and set the oscillation parameter's fake data values to be their nominal values.
 This way, for every step in the grid, the fake dataset will be produced with the nominal values, and this will be the same for each fit.
-The python script will update the nominal values of the oscillation parameters in the config file to the current values in the grid scan, so we always fit the same fake data, but with different fixed oscillation parameter values each time.
+The python script will update the nominal values of the oscillation parameters in the config file to the current values in the fixed oscillation parameters scan, so we always fit the same fake data, but with different fixed oscillation parameter values each time.

 `output_dir` will contain all the configs and logs for each fit, but the outputted root files will be produced in independent directories (one for each fit) inside the `output_directory` set in the `fit_config` file, so it is recommended you use the same directory on the command line and in that file.